Zeikad/Zeikad/README.md

 - 👋 Hi, I’m @Zeikad
 - 👀 I’m interested in image analysis/bio-informatics/machine learning
-- 🌱 I’m currently learning to code in R and properly analse my micrsocpy images
+- 🌱 I’m currently learning to code in R and properly analyse my micrsocpy images
 - 💞️ I’m looking to collaborate on beta-testing your image analysis piplines, apps, scripts.
 - 📫 How to reach me zeinab.rekad@univ-cotedazur.fr